acmei/Guide-for-Transplants/transplant_guide.md

 - Learn More: [Washington Apple Health - Medicaid](http://www.hca.wa.gov/medicaid/Pages/index.aspx)
 - Apply: [Washington Health Plan Finder](http://www.wahealthplanfinder.org) _Note that this site is often down on the weekends for routine maintenance_
+  - Create an account to apply for Apple Health

 Bringing a Pet _Amira & Ashley input_